 If you’re looking for a BI tool with a promising future and Microsoft’s full support, Power BI is your best bet.

-So far, you have got a basic idea of what SQL server reporting services and Power BI from the Microsoft BI stack are about.
+So far, you have got a basic idea of what SQL Server Reporting Services and Power BI from the Microsoft BI stack are about.

 Up next, we’ll give you a proper view of their distinct features to help you make a better judgment.